blipk/Bowser/README.md

 ![Bowser Add Rule Dialog](doc/BowserAddRuleGUI.png?raw=true "Screenshot of Bowser Add Rule Dialog")

-Use New Rule to create a rule, enter the text to search for and select which parts of the URL you would like for it to be searched in, default is the whole URL.
+Use New Rule to create a rule, enter the text to search for and select which parts of the URL you would like for it to be searched in.

 ![Bowser Ask Rule Dialog](doc/BowserAskRuleGUI.png?raw=true "Screenshot of Bowser Add Rule Dialog")